lorenzopalaia/Euro-Hackathons/README.md

 # <p align="center">🇪🇺🚀 EURO HACKATHONS</p>

 Welcome to **EURO HACKATHONS**!
 This repository provides a comprehensive, **automatically updated** list of hackathons happening across Europe.
-Our intelligent system continuously scrapes multiple sources and keeps everything synchronized in real-time.

 Whether you're a seasoned hacker or a beginner looking for your first hackathon, you'll find all the information you need here! 🎉